Crabtree Falls Hike

 This trail sign lists the hike as a 2 mile strenuous loop, but the map more accurately depicts the situation.
-It is 0.6 miles to the falls and 1.9 miles from the falls back to the campground, so it's actually a 2.5 mile hike from this sign.
-When you add in the 1/2 mile out-and-back from the visitor center, that brings the actual total to 3 miles.
-But the only truly "strenuous" section is the one just past the falls, where the trail climbs steeply up the ridge.
-It then levels out and gets relatively easy again.
-"Strenuous" is used in context with those who might typically use the Park Service campground, but for this web site comparing trails across Western NC, "moderate" is a more accurate description of the difficulty as a whole.
+It is 0.6 miles to the falls and 1.9 miles from the falls back to the campground, so it's actually a 2.5 mile hike from this spot.
+When you add in the 1/2 mile out-and-back from the visitor center, that brings the grand total for the hike to 3 miles.
+But the only truly "strenuous" section is a short one on either side of the falls, where the trail climbs steeply up and down the ridge.
+Aside from those, it levels out and gets relatively easy again.
+"Strenuous" is used in context with those who might typically use this Park Service campground, but for users of this web site comparing trails across Western NC, "moderate" is a more accurate description of the difficulty as a whole.

 Take the trail behind the sign board.
 You will immediately walk beneath a thicket of Rosebay rhododendron.
 This becomes a beautiful tunnel of white flower petals in July, and in some seasons I've seem them last into early August.
 You'll quickly reach the intersection with the other side of the loop; you can go either way but for this hike let's get to the good stuff: turn right to begin the descent to the falls.

-The trail is wide, smooth, and graveled at first, and takes you through a mixed hardwood forest, just at the lower fringe of the Northern Hardwood zone.
+The trail is wide, smooth, and graveled at first, and takes you through a mixed hardwood forest, just at the lower fringe of the Northern Hardwood tree species zone.
 All along the loop, you will notice some very large trees.
-Excellent examples of oaks, maples, tuliptrees, and hemlocks show that this forest is maturing and will one day be considered old-growth due to its Federal protection from logging and development as part of the Blue Ridge Parkway.
+Excellent examples of oaks, maples, tuliptrees, and hemlocks show that this forest is maturing and should one day be considered old-growth due to its Federal protection from logging and development as part of the Blue Ridge Parkway.